sipb/hydrant/README.md

 Install:

 - Python 3, at least Python 3.6.
-- Node.js 16, at least Node 16.16.
+- Node.js 18.17 or above.
-  - Careful, the latest version is 18!
   - One way manage Node versions is using [nvm](https://github.com/nvm-sh/nvm).

 In the root directory, run:

-- `pip install -r requirements.txt` to install dependencies.
 - `npm install` to install dependencies.

 ## Updating

 ### Local development

 There's the frontend, which is the website and the interface.
-Then there's the backend, or the schedules, which are the files that have information about class schedules.
+Then there's the backend, which serves information about class schedules and links data stored in Hydrant to the FireRoad API.

-To update the frontend, you can run `npm start`, which will open a browser tab that updates live as you edit code.
+To update the frontend (source code in the `src/` directory), you can run `npm start` and open the link that shows up in your terminal window.
+As you change the source code, the site should update in real-time, but you can reload if you want to make sure you're using the latest version.

+To work on the backend (located in `src-server/`), it's a similar process.
+If you run `npm start`, you can edit any of the files in `src-server/` to reload the Node.js server automatically with your changes.
+If you just want to tinker with the API without touching the frontend code, you can alternatively run `npm run start:frontend`.

+*NB: Hydrant is currently in the process of moving to a Node.js-only backend!
+For now, you'll need to do the following steps as well.*

-To update the backend, `cd scrapers` then run `python update.py`.
+To update the backend's data files, `cd scrapers` then run `python update.py`.

-Make sure to update the backend before you run the frontend for the first time.
+Make sure to update the backend data before you run the frontend for the first time.

 ### Changing semesters

 Let's say you're updating from e.g. Spring 2023 to Fall 2023.

 First, archive the old semester.
 Make sure you have updated schedule files.
-Then run `mv public/latest.json public/s23.json`.
+Then run `mv src-server/data/latest.json src-server/data/s23.json`.

 Then, update the new semester.
-Open `public/latestTerm.json`, change `urlName` to `f23`, and update the dates per [Registrar](https://registrar.mit.edu/calendar).
+Open `src-server/data/latestTerm.json`, change `urlName` to `f23`, and update the dates per [Registrar](https://registrar.mit.edu/calendar).

 Finally, run the normal update process and commit the results to the repo.